willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * How to Eat for Better Sleep with Dr. Jaclyn Tolentino.
 Tips: 1) Timing is everything.
 2) It's all about what you eat.
 3) Avoid certain foods.
 4) Avoid caffeine and alcohol.
 * Meet Dora: Headspace's newest meditation teacher
 * Ask Kessonga
+* How moving you body helps digestion: Simple tips for boosting your dietary well-being
+	* How Movement Aids Digestion with Dr.Jaclyn Tolentino - Family Physician & Wellness Expert
+	* Tip 1: Be **[conscious](https://www.wikiwand.com/en/Consciousness)** of timing.
+	* Tip 2: Take a walk after eating.
+	* Tip 3: Get your **cardio** on.
+	* Tip 4: Stretch.

 ## The wake up - Thursday